 This is often overlooked but is essential to keep your machine alive, especially in cities with hard tap water.

 Refer to your user manual for instructions on how to descale your specific machine.
-We’ve also compiled a our own cleaning guides for the most popular Nespresso machines here.
+We’ve simplified the descaling process for Nespresso’s most popular machines in these guides below:

 The typical extraction time using the Espresso (small cup) button should be between 25-35 seconds and should produce around 40 ml of espresso coffee.
 If you find the extraction is taking longer than 40 seconds or shorter than 20 seconds, or you are getting a different volume of coffee than you are used to, you might have accidentally re-programmed the pour volume.